A Unified Pore-Scale Multiphysics Model for the Integrated Soot Transport-Deposition-Oxidation in Catalytic Diesel Particulate Filters: Mathematical Formulation

 \subsubsection{Simulation details}

-To evaluate whether the proposed model can capture the species and heat transport during the CDPF regeneration process, an operating condition with an inlet temperature of $600~\mathrm{K}$ is selected.
+To evaluate the proposed model's capability in capturing species and heat transport during CDPF regeneration, an operating condition is selected with an inlet temperature of $600~\mathrm{K}$ and the mass fractions of 0.1, 0.0003, 0.0003, 0.1, and 0.7994 for $\textrm{O}_2$, $\textrm{NO}_2$, $\textrm{NO}$, $\textrm{CO}_2$ and $\textrm{N}_2$, respectively \cite{huang2025simulation}.
 In CDPF porous media, the flow typically exhibits a Reynolds number less than 1 \cite{huang2024study}.
 Based on this characteristic, an inlet Reynolds number $Re_H = u_0 H / \nu_\textrm{f}$ of 0.5 is chosen.
 Combining the density and viscosity results computed from the closure model for the fluid properties, the inlet velocity is then determined.

 Although the DPM model adopts a particle-in-cell (parcel) tracking strategy \cite{song2018sub} to improve computational efficiency, the total number of particles in our simulation is relatively small.
 Consequently, each parcel is defined to contain only a single particle in the present model.
 At each time step, approximately $100$ inert particles with a diameter of $50~\mathrm{nm}$ are injected.
 Their initial velocity and temperature are set to be identical to those of the inlet mixture.
 The density, specific heat capacity, and thermal conductivity for a soot particle are $1.77\times10^{3}~\mathrm{kg.m^{-3}}$, $1.58\times10^{3}~\mathrm{J.kg^{-1}.K^{-1}}$, and $0.6~\mathrm{W.m^{-1}.K^{-1}}$, respectively.